Detail Page

 • Statistics - 250

-This course introduces students to the concepts and procedures for collecting, analyzing and drawing conclusions from data.
-Students will learn how to plan a statistical study; will explore data for patterns and departure from patterns.
+This course introduces students to the concepts and procedures for collecting, analyzing, and drawing conclusions from data.
+Students will learn how to plan a statistical study; will explore data for patterns and departure from patterns; will create models of real-world situations; will use statistical inference to draw conclusions from data; and will use probability to describe how confident one can be about the conclusions.
+The course provides preparation for college statistics courses typically required in business, social and natural science, and health science.

 • AP Statistics - 251